 Thoughts and Feelings Affect Behaviour

-I see many who are seeking help to overcome the symptoms of stress and anxiety.
+I see many people who are seeking help to overcome the symptoms of stress and anxiety.
 In addition to their therapy with me, I offer them ideas for conscious techniques they might use to help themselves and I’d like to share a couple of these with you now.

 Be aware of your breathing ; Focus for a minute on how you breathe.
 Are you a shallow/chest breather?
 Are you taking short, rapid breaths?
 Breathing in such ways has possibly become a habit.
 Neither way is good for you and can have a negative impact upon your response to stress.